 While exact weather conditions typically can’t be predicted more than a week in advance, here’s a seasonal outlook to help you prepare for what fall will bring.

 NOAA is forecasting drought conditions will be kept at bay this fall.
-January-May 2023 made for the wettest year to date in San Diego County over the past 129 years, and also — how ‘bout that Hilary?
+January-May 2024 made for the 27th wettest year to date in San Diego County over the past 130 years.
+July 2024 was the driest July on record.

 Dancin’ in September

 San Diegans know temperatures are still warm, averaging a high of 76.6° with a relative humidity of 68%.
-Ocean temps are nice, too, averaging 66.7° — the second warmest month for the sea in SD.
+Ocean temps are nice, too, averaging 66.7° — the second warmest month for the sea in SD as the tourists leave and “locals summer” begins.
 The UV index remains high, so use sun protection and limit your exposure to those rays.

 Oh hay, October